-More Americans — 64.3 million — volunteered in 2011 than in the past five years, an increase of 1.5 million more volunteers than 2010, according to a new report released by the Corporation for National & Community Service.
+More Americans — 64.3 million — volunteered in 2011 than in the past the five years, an increase of 1.5 million more volunteers than 2010, according to a new report released by the Corporation for National & Community Service.

 High levels of volunteerism and civic engagement can lead to lower unemployment rates and stronger economic communities, she added.

 Altogether, Americans volunteered approximately 7.9 billion hours with formal organizations in 2011, with a value of $171 billion, according to the report.

 "Volunteerism is part of supporting the economy in America by providing these services and time," Spencer said.
 "It's part of our citizenship."